| | Post date: 2018/07/18 |

 JRDMS is a green journal, which allows self-archiving of accepted and published papers through open access policy.
 Authors retain the copyright of their work and can archive pre-print and post-print or publisher’s version/PDF to personal or institutional repositories or libraries without requiring permission from the journal or publisher.

-In order to digitally preserve all published scholarly content, JRDMS commits to submit all articles metadata and pdf version to international and national repositories.
+In order to digitally preserve all published scholarly content, JRDMS commits to submit all articles metadata and pdf version to international and national repositories such as SID.

 Retraction and Correction Policy